ale-seme/ale-seme/README.md

 -->
 About me:

-- 📚 Software engigneer student at Codam Coding College in Amsterdam.
+- 📚 Software engigneering student at Codam Coding College in Amsterdam.
 - 🔭 I’m currently working on a game written in C using raycasting as a project at Codam
 - 📻 I’m currently learning the principles of Embedded Software Engineering with Arduino and a course about microcontrollers
 - 🔋 I'm currently learning the principles of Electronics with a course on PCB design